russellgordon/RetroText/README.md

 struct ContentView: View {
     var body: some View {

-        EmptyView()
-            .retroTextTypeEffect(message: "Behold... the coming of a new queen!",
+        TypedText("Behold... the coming of a new queen!", speed: .fast) .retroText(font: .pixelEmulator, size: 24.0)
-                                 speed: .fast)
-            .retroText(font: .pixelEmulator, size: 24.0)
             .padding()